osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/indexes.md

 and setting its ``IsKey`` field to true.
 If the key consists of only a single property, you can use the ``System.ComponentModel.DataAnnotations.KeyAttribute``.
-Property or properties representing the primary index of an SdsType have their ``SdsTypeProperty.IsKey`` field set to true.
+Property or properties representing the primary index of a type have their ``SdsTypeProperty.IsKey`` field set to true.

 Secondary indexes are defined on streams and are applied to a single property.
 You can define several secondary indexes.